 Crews are dispatched immediately to sand and/or plow whenever ice or slippery conditions develop.
 Crews typically begin plowing at 2 a.m. to open the streets and cul-de-sacs with a single pass to provide residents with access to streets and highways as soon as possible.
 After all routes are open, second and third passes are made to widen roadways curb to curb and plow cul-de-sacs completely.
 If you have questions or concerns about snow plowing and ice control operations, contact Public Works at 952-227-1300 between 7:30 a.m. and 3:30 p.m.
 Monday through Friday, or the Carver County Sheriff's Department at 952-361-1231 after hours and on weekends and holidays.

 Winter Maintenance Policy

-If mailboxes are damaged by direct contact with snow removal equipment, the city will repair or replace it with a standard mailbox as soon as possible.
+If a mailbox is damaged by direct contact with snow removal equipment, the city will repair or replace it with a standard mailbox as soon as possible.
+Damage resulting from snow rolling off a plow or wing is the responsibility of the resident.
 Mailboxes should be 42 inches above street level and not extend beyond the back of the curb.
 Call 952-227-1300 to report a damaged mailbox.